 The latest historical novel from New York Times bestselling author Jane Kirkpatrick is All She Left Behind (Revell), based on true events.
 In late 19th-century Oregon, young mother Jennie Pickett faces an uphill battle as she pursues her dream of becoming a doctor.
-In this exclusive Q&A, Jane shares fascinating facts from the true story that inspired the novel, why she loves writing about strong women, and how her own faith is reflected in this intriguing drama.
+In this Q&A, Jane shares fascinating facts from the true story that inspired the novel, why she loves writing about strong women, and how her own faith is reflected in this intriguing drama.

 Tell us a little about All She Left Behind.

 It’s a book I’ve been thinking about for 20 years.
 Jennie is so little known, in part because her husband was so prominent, but she made a difference in her own right.
 She wanted to be a doctor but it was a long journey of overcoming challenges before she hung out her shingle, working with women and children.